Mom, it is time once again for another fun and fantabulous Hpathy Quiz!

 And finally, she had a “dry mouth”.
 I thought that was a very helpful concomitant because it confirmed the remedy I was thinking of.

 So we have 5 big issues here: 1. severe stomach pain.
-2. every position agg. (“Mind: restlessness, bed, in, tossing about”) 3. dry mouth.
+2. every position agg.
+3. dry mouth.
 4. vomiting.
-5. headache, forehead, pulsating.
+5. headache, pulsating forehead.

 If you repertorize these 5 things (and I’m using Murphy’s Repertory), here’s what you get: Bryonia.

-I would show the chart here but my computer is not cooperating!
+I would show the chart but my computer is not cooperating!
 Clue: Cases of Bryonia almost always have some sort of severe pain!
 When you hear “severe pain”, Bryonia should be at the top of your thoughts.
 Secondly, they famously have dryness.
 Thirdly, I can remember Robin Murphy saying that Bryonia can be restless out of exasperation — but the restlessness doesn’t ameliorate.
 And I remember thinking at the time, “No way!
 No way can Bryonia be restless, I don’t believe it!”
-But fortunately, I remembered him saying that!
-So, I went with Bryonia.
+But fortunately, I remembered him saying that, which helped me to solve this case.

 Oh dear, it’s back to the drawing board for me!!